 Use: Rabbit hunting.

 The Andalusian Podenco was purely bred for hunting instead of aesthetics.
-Their hunting senses such as their sight, smell and hearing also well adapted to hunting hare.
-They also come in a large variety of sizes from small to large.
+Their hunting senses, such as their sight, smell, and hearing, also adapted to hunting hare.
+They also come in a large variety of sizes, from small to large.
 They are commonly used with greyhounds to flush the rabbits from their holes.

 #18 Jack Russell Terriers